menu icon

 Meatloaf with oats ingredients and substitutions

-• Ground meat: use any.
+• Ground meat: see details below.

 • Vegetables: onion, garlic, celery.